oskar-fornander/DEC-HEX-Converter/model_a/docs/a_assembly.md

 ### 4. Mount the PCB

 * Place the assembled PCB into the main part of the **3D-printed enclosure**.
 * Use the provided **M3 screws** and **spacers** to fasten the PCB securely to the enclosure standoffs.
 The spacers ensure proper screw depth and provide a secure mounting for the PCB.
+Screw the rotary encoder on from the front and put the knob on.
 * Mount the **Power Switch** in its opening on the enclosure and connect its wires to the switch.

 ### 5. Close the Enclosure